S1c William Bennett Wells

 Alice Paul Wells, a homemaker, was left to raise their five sons and newborn daughter during the depths of the Great Depression.

-Raymond Jr. was born March 31,1919 in Missouri, likely in Nevada where his mother was born and raised.
-He enlisted in the Civilian Conservation Corps, a federal jobs program, in 1935 and served two years.
-The pay was a pittance — about $30 a month, the equivalent of $580 in 2022 dollars — but the CCC provided young men food, housing, and medical care in exchange for their labor building roads and recreation facilities, planting trees, and the like.
+Raymond Jr. was born March 31,1919 in Nevada, Missouri, where his mother was born and raised.
+He enlisted in the Civilian Conservation Corps, a Depression-era federal jobs program, in 1935 and served two years at Co.
+4776 in Monticello, Utah.

 Raymond Jr. enlisted in the Navy on Jan.
 7, 1938, and went aboard the Arizona that April.
 William enlisted on Feb.
 13, 1940, and joined his brother on the battleship that June.